Category: CPS/DHS

 But there were subpoena problems.
 When a witness is subpoenaed, a “return of service” MUST be filed with the Clerk of Court who then files the return in the case file.
 On his arrival for the bench trial, however, Haslam learned the case file was not present that day.
 Because a lawyer cannot enforce the appearance of his witnesses if they refuse to attend without showing the trial court the returns of service, Haslam inquired where the file was and offered to retrieve it.
 Gray was offended by the request for the court file, held him in direct contempt of court and ordered him jailed for ten days.
 In the book-in process, he was searched, put in an orange jumpsuit, mugshotted and joined a group of prospective clients in a courthouse holding cell.
 Gray later heralded the contempt in the local paper but released Haslam from jail after several hours.

-At trial before a replacement judge weeks later, Haslam called the DHS caseworker who seized the child, the two officers at the scene of the child’s removal, the attorney father and, most importantly, the physician specifically trained in detecting child abuse injuries who inspected the child after DHS removed her from the home.
+At trial before a replacement judge weeks later, Haslam put on the stand the DHS caseworker who seized the child, the two officers at the scene of the child’s removal, the attorney father and, most importantly, the physician specifically trained in detecting child abuse injuries who inspected the child after DHS removed her from the home.
 The cops testified the home was NOT filthy, as the caseworker alleged.
 The physician testified the child did NOT exhibit injuries inconsistent with accidental trauma, as the caseworker alleged.
 In fact, it became apparent that caseworker had flat-out lied to the Court in the original show-cause hearing when she testified the physician had observed such injuries.
 Nonetheless, the replacement judge found the child had been deprived.
 Stunning.
 Haslam appealed.

 On appeal, the Oklahoma Court of Civil Appeals reversed this decision and ordered Gray to dismiss the case.
 In its page 18, first full paragraph, the attached decision includes [see link above to the reversal] the appellate court’s remarkable language that the case was not even close….